1. PIXCI® Imaging Drivers Installation: Linux Driver on Head-less Systems

 choosing a different binary blob, i.e. src_, as needed.

-Successful compilation of the driver requires that the ‘gcc’ compiler and the ‘kernel build files’ have been installed from the Linux distribution.
+Successful compilation of the driver requires that the ‘gcc’ compiler and the ‘kernel build files’ have been installed from the Linux distribution and repository.

 The successful installation of the PIXCI® driver will copy all required files - for reloading the driver upon reboot - elsewhere into the file system; i.e. the pixci.rc, pixcitty.rc, pixciv4l.rc, pixci*.ko, pixcitty*.ko and/or pixciv4l*.ko files.
 The